He was five years from retirement when everything changed

 Joshua Tucker

-Even better, Fanatics gives him the flexibility to continue working on his MBA and coaching high school football, something that matters deeply to him.
-His team made the 2025 playoffs, and he’s building relationships with kids who are learning lessons about teamwork and perseverance that will serve them long after they leave the field.
+Despite the bad fortune, Joshua remains optimistic about his future outlook, and even has a few leads on new positions.
+In the meantime, his high school football team made the 2025 playoffs, and he’s building relationships with kids who are learning lessons about teamwork and perseverance from someone who knows about resilience that will serve them long after they leave the field.

 It's Your Time